mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 When subscribing to incoming email, keep the following additional considerations in mind:

-* Before subscribing to incoming email, it is recommended to first unsubscribe from any incoming email.
+* Mendix recommends unsubscribing from any incoming email before subscribing to incoming email.
 This helps prevent the application from having duplicate subscriptions for a single email account.
 The complete subscription flow is shown in the **SUB_EmailAccount_SubscribeForEmailNotification** microflow.

 * The subscription to new emails works only if the email account is configured with IMAP/S protocol and if the email server supports notifications.
 The subscription will end if the app is stopped.
 To subscribe again between app restarts, register the **Sample_ASU_SubscribeForEmailNotification** microflow in the **After Startup** option.